sproutfund/website_evergreen/index.md

           - title: "Belonging"
             image: "/photos/programs/belonging.jpg"
             link:  "local://program/belonging/"
-            description: "A community art project affirming that Pittsburgh is a place where we all belong."
+            description: "Affirming that Pittsburgh is a place where we all belong with a call for community art."

 #          - title: "Giant Inflatables"
 #            image: "/photos/!placeholder.png"